Solar power in Michigan: Proposed and under construction

-Pittsfield Township approves 20 MW Community Solar Project on 77 acres owned by Ann Arbor.
+Pittsfield Township has approved a 20 MW Community Solar Project on 77 acres owned by Ann Arbor.

 A proposed 125 MW solar farm near Muskegon would also be among the largest in the state.
 Ranger Power's 149MW River Fork solar farm would be built in Sheridan Township, Calhoun County by mid-2021 and has an agreement with Consumers Energy.
 Ranger has also proposed a 200 MW farm in Montcalm County to be called Freshwater Solar.
 The 200 MW Calhoun Solar Energy Center is proposed in 2019 by Invenergy for Convis Township in Calhoun County which signed an agreement with Consumers Power in March 2021.
 In 2019, Ann Arbor proposed a 20 MW solar farm on a closed landfill site.
 In February 2020, Michigan State University's board approved a proposal to seek a 20 MW solar farm on 100 acres.
 Traverse City is investigating a 10MW solar farm at the Cherry City Airport and a 1MW farm on a waste dump; nearby Acme Township is working on the 9MW Trailside Solar Farm.
 A 150 MW solar farm to be built in Coldwater in Branch County was seeking planning approval in 2021.
 Copper Country Power has an agreement to build solar farms on two former mining sites in the Upper Peninsula: Groveland Mine in Dickinson County, and 7 Mile Pit in Crawford County.
 Superior Solar Project will be a 150 MW solar farm in Sands Township, Marquette County.
-White Tail Solar would be a 120 MW farm in Washtenaw County, A 100 MW solar project in Hart, Michigan will be online in 2023.
+White Tail Solar would be a 120 MW farm in Washtenaw County, A 100 MW solar project in Hart, Michigan was expected to be online in 2023.